marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

    when the INTERNALS flag is clear.
 Passages that require the internals manual's context are conditionalized to appear only in the internals manual.

+.. index:: operand constraints, asm, constraints, asm, asm constraints

 .. _constraints:

-.. index:: operand constraints, asm

-.. index:: constraints, asm

-.. index:: asm constraints

 Constraints for asm Operands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^